anaguerraabaroa/AnonymousProxyLandingPage/README.md

 This command has to be run everytime the project is started in order to:

 1. Open the project on the browser using a local server.
-2. Listen files contained in `/src` folder to refresh the browser everytime they are updated.
+2. Refresh the browser everytime files contained in `/src` folder are updated.
 3. Compiled files contained in `/src` folder and copy them in `/public` folder in order to be prepared for production environment.

 ### **Deployment**